Just kidding! (Sort of.)

 So, there you are, commuting to work, your headphones in, scrolling through your news feed listening to Uptown Funk.
 Suddenly, you spot yet another article about some aspect of working in an office that is somehow making your life shorter, or your likelihood of illness higher.
 Tight deadlines, junk food, bad bosses, sitting too long, germs everywhere, “Sick Building Syndrome??”
 It’s enough to plummet you straight into a “Downtown Funk.”
 But don’t let the alarmist nature of these reports get you down.
 Sure, there are plenty of ways in which our office jobs drive us into unhealthy habits.
 But, like everything, a lot can change simply by altering our perspectives and our routines a bit.
 Have a laugh and make few of these easy habit adjustments and you’ll be escaping “death by cubicle” like a ninja.
 Don’t believe us?
 Just watch.

 A list of harmful agents in a public area must, of course, begin with our good old “frienemy,” germs.
 The number of ways that germs can attack you in an office environment is seemingly endless.
 Apparently, keyboards can have more than 3 times more bacteria than a toilet seat!
 Your mouse too.
 And your phone (please don’t take it to the bathroom with you!).
 How about the handle on the microwave and coffeemaker?
-On the other hand, we don’t want to go overboard and keep everything germ-free at all times since that may reduce our immunity.
+On the other hand, we don’t want to go overboard and keep everything germ-free at all times since that reduces our immunity and contributes to antibiotic-resistant super-bugs.
 So fun!
-How to survive it:

 - Wash your hands.
 A lot.
 But not with antibacterial soap.
 Regular soap will do, with at least 20 seconds of scrubbing.
-Also, use the paper towel rather than your hands to turn off the faucet and open the bathroom door with a towel or your elbow, to avoid bacteria spreading back to your hands from the door handle.
+Also, closing the tap and opening the door to the bathroom with a tissue or protected by your clothes helps too.

 - Don’t take your phone to the bathroom